oualabadmins/lab_deploy/max-base-config_arcsight_public/README.md

 The following resources are deployed as part of the solution:

-+ **ArcSight CentOS Server VM**: CentOS VM with ArcSight SIEM.
-30GB system disk, 1TB data disk.
-Arcsight installation script is in progress.
++ **ArcSight CentOS Server VM(s)**: CentOS 7.3 with ArcSight ESM 7.1.
+30GB system disk, 1TB data disk, all managed.
+Arcsight installation script is in progress, not yet working.
-+ **Client VM(s)**: Windows 10 client(s) joined to the domain.
++ **Client VM(s)**: Windows 10 client(s) with ArcSight software.
+Managed 127GB system disk.
 + **Storage account**: Diagnostics storage account, and client VM storage account if indicated.
-ADDC and App Server VMs in the deployment use managed disks, so no storage accounts are created for VHDs.
 + **Virtual network**: 1 Vnet with two subnets, frontend and backend.
 Frontend subnet is 172.16.0.0/25, backend is 172.16.0.128/25.
 + **Network security group**: The NSG permits ports 22 and 3389 to frontend NICs.
 + **Network interfaces**: 2 NICs per VM with dynamic private IP addresses.
 Frontend NICs also have a public IP.